Illinois jobless rate dips to 11.3%

 Laboratories reported processing 51,612 specimens over the 24-hour period, the highest single-day total so far and the second consecutive day of tests topping 50,000.
 That brought the total number of tests performed since the pandemic began to over 3.5 million.

-That translated to a one-day positivity rate of 3.5%.
+That translated to a one-day positivity rate of 3.5 percent.
 The statewide rolling seven-day average positivity rate for the Aug.
-13-19 period was 4.4%.
+13-19 period was 4.4 percent.

 As of late Wednesday night, 1,519 people in Illinois were hospitalized with COVID-19.
 Of those, 357 were in intensive care units and 124 of those ICU patients were on ventilators.